rgabeflores/Home-Automation-Controller/README.md

 ### Web Server Config Files
     /Server

 These files are for the RaspberryPi's web server.
+For this project, a RaspberryPi was used, but any system running a version of Linux will also work.

 * __nginx.conf__ is used to configure the Nginx server for authentication, file locations, and application proxies
 * __dhcpcd.conf__ is used to configure a static IP address which is helpful for both developer access (SSH) and user access (Browser Interface, REST API)